hanatos/vkdt/src/pipe/modules/kpn-t/readme.md

 FIXME: can't compute `DEBUG_DERIV` on current softmax code

+TODO: try down/up step in up and dup

 release:
 TODO: use KHR coopmat extension instead of NV (mainly types matA matB matC)
 TODO: what about the non-32 subgroups? (is a vk1.3 extension)